April Op-ed for the Bridge River Lillooet News

 Unafraid of deer and bear, the dog stands his ground and barks loudly to keep them away.
 But when cougars are around he behaves much differently.
 If we’re out for a walk and he catches the scent his tail drops and he becomes unsure and agitated.
 Sometimes he freezes, crouches low and won’t budge, forcing us to retreat.
 Some nights he will go to the open door, take one tentative sniff and trot back to his bed.

-I know that he’s reacting to the presence of cougars and not some other critter because his behavior has coincided with cautionary posts on Facebook.
-Over the winter months, folks on Columbia Street posted that there was a cougar walking along their fence.
-Two cougars were spotted cruising down Victoria Street just before midnight.
-And recently two were in the backyard of a neighbor down the block.
+I know that he’s reacting to the presence of cougars and not some other critter because his behaviour has coincided with cautionary posts on Facebook.
+Over the winter months, folks on a nearby street posted that there was a cougar walking along their fence.
+Two cougars were spotted cruising down my street just before midnight and only a half hour after I had walked home in the dark.
+And recently two cougars were in the backyard of a neighbour down the block.

 This is the sum total of what I know about cougars: they’re solitary, reclusive and seldom seen; the only time a cougar ventures into human territory is when it’s orphaned, old or sick; they avoid us like the plague.
 This doesn’t adequately describe the cougars here.
 These ones are seemingly healthy and they’re coexisting rather seamlessly in our midst.
 Perhaps they’re the genetic descendants of all the cougars who’ve been successfully poaching from human habitation for eons.